Useful Notes / Aussies with Artillery

 Australian troops fought under the British flag in several 19th century conflicts back when Australia was still a collection of British colonies, including the Maori Wars in New Zealand, Sudan in the 1880s, the Boer War in South Africa and Boxer Rebellion in China during the late 1800s (both of which continued into the early 1900s, making them the first foreign wars in which Australian citizens fought).

 was the failed Gallipoli Campaign in Turkey, although they also served on the Western Front in France and fought in the Middle East campaigns.
 Australia would later adopt the day of the Gallipoli landings (April 25) as their national day of remembrance, despite being a complete failure.
 In fact, the importance of ANZAC Day has risen to the point where it is the un

-(where they scared the Viet Cong and NVA shitless as they used the exact same guerrilla tactics, were so Genre Savvy they avoided ambushes and traps and were very patient, persistent and stubborn), as well as the Malayan Emergency, the Gulf War, the American occupation of Afghanistan, and the Iraq War.
+(where they scared the Viet Cong and NVA shitless as they used the exact same guerrilla tactics, were so smart they avoided ambushes and traps and were very patient, persistent and stubborn), as well as the Malayan Emergency, the Gulf War, the American occupation of Afghanistan, and the Iraq War.
 They've also participated in UN peacekeeping pretty much everywhere you can think of, although rarely in large numbers (with the notable exception of East Timor, where they were instrumental in ending the Indonesian occupation and stabilisng the country).
 During the Cold War

 Australian forces are mainly designed for intervention in local failed states, needing foreign support to go significantly further afield.